Primary Care

 Family Medicine or Internal Medicine?

-What's the difference between a family medicine doctor and an internal medicine doctor?
-Which is the right physician for you?
+What’s the difference between a family medicine provider and an internal medicine provider?
+Which is the right provider for you?

-When you're searching for a new primary care physician (PCP), you want comprehensive, thorough care from a provider you trust.
-Internal medicine doctors (internists) and family medicine doctors (family doctors) both fall under the umbrella of primary care.
+When you are searching for a new primary care provider (PCP), you want comprehensive, thorough care from someone you trust.
+Internal medicine providers (internists) and family medicine providers both fall under the umbrella of primary care.
 Understanding the differences between internal medicine and family medicine will make it easier for you to choose your ideal provider.

 Find a Primary Care Provider

-Internal medicine doctors and family medicine doctors have a common goal: helping you improve your health.
-Let’s explore both so you can find the right physician for you.
+Internal medicine providers and family medicine providers have a common goal: helping you improve your health.
+Knowing the similarities and differences between both can help you find the right provider.

-Internal medicine doctors, often called internists, primarily provide care for adults, but not for children.
+Internal medicine providers, often called internists, only provide care for adults – not children.
 They specialize in the diagnosis, treatment, and prevention of disease and see patients for every health condition, from a physical or a sinus infection to a broken bone, and anything in between.
 Internists help with preventive care and the treatment of complex adult diseases, and they are the go-to provider to help connect and coordinate the many subspecialties a patient might need.

-Internal medicine doctors see adults, patients ages 18 and up.
-Some internists see children, but only if they specialize in both internal medicine and pediatric medicine.
+Internal medicine providers see adults, patients ages 18 and up.

 Training